MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-engineering-guide.md

 ### Processing offers

-The API of `ProcessCFWUOffer` accepts two arguments.
+The ProcessCFWUOffer API accepts two arguments:

 ```cpp
 void ProcessCFWUOffer(FWUPDATE_OFFER_COMMAND* pCommand,
                      FWUPDATE_OFFER_RESPONSE* pResponse)
 ```

-Suppose the user-software sends data bytes to the running firmware, then the first message is the offer message.
+In this use case, assume the user software sends data bytes to the running firmware, then the first message is the offer message.

 The offer message is a 16 byte message described above (the FWUPDATE_OFFER_COMMAND structure).